Mary Rockwell Hook: Personal life

 Born in Junction City, Kansas, Mary was the third of five daughters of Bertrand Rockwell (1844-1930), a captain of the Union Army in the American Civil War and successful grain merchant and banker, and Julia Marshall Snyder (1850-1947), who was the first historian for the parish known today as Grace and Holy Trinity Cathedral of the Episcopal Diocese of West Missouri.
+During Mary's childhood, the Rockwell family moved extensively throughout Europe.
 In 1906, the Rockwell family moved to Kansas City, Missouri.
 Mary Rockwell married Inghram D. Hook (1883-1973), an attorney, in 1921.
+Her marriage put an end to her architectural career for two years, until she worked up the courage to ask her husband "if he had any objection to [her] doing architecture professionally.
+When [she] finally asked him, he said, 'Certainly not, go ahead.'"
 The couple adopted two boys, Eugene and Edward.

 Mary Rockwell Hook died on her 101st birthday at her home on Siesta Key, an island off the coast of Sarasota, Florida.

 Education

-Mary Rockwell graduated from Wellesley College in 1900.
+Mary Rockwell was educated in the Dana Hall School, a preparatory school for girls in Wellesley, Massachusetts.
+Afterwards, she attended Wellesley College, which she graduated from in 1900.
 According to her autobiography, she decided to become an architect after a 1902 family trip abroad:It was during this trip home from the Philippines that I decided someone needed to improve the design of the buildings used by our government abroad.
 I made up my mind to go home and study architecture.

 In 1903, she enrolled as the only woman in her class in the architecture department at the Art Institute of Chicago.